jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 < That’s true what I just said, but there’s nothing wrong with linking directly to the parameter and executing the procedure on each consult.
 There’s nothing wrong with that.
 The link would be something like consulting a property procedure in VB, a Get, which returns a reference to an object.
 Every time you consult the property, the procedure is launched again.
 That’s normal. >

-< Must denote that the notation above is not an output situation.
+< Might denote that the notation above is not an output situation.
 It’s an implicit call situation >

 #### Brainstorm Items